 -

-It feels more like driving a race car than playing a video game.
-You are sitting in a racing seat, with your hands on a leather wrapped steering wheel with feedback and vibrations from the track and engine.
-Carbon fiber paddle shifters are at your fingertips and the growl of your cars engine mixes with the other sounds of the track in your ears.
-Your feet are pushing on aluminium gas, brake and clutch pedals while your eyes are surrounded by three curved monitors with photo realistic graphics.
-If we added the smell of burning rubber, all you would be missing were the G-forces and the fuel bill.
+Simulation racing feels more like driving a race car than playing a video game.
+You are sitting in a racing seat with your hands on a leather wrapped steering wheel with feedback and vibrations from the track and engine.
+Carbon fiber paddle shifters are at your fingertips and the growl of your car’s engine mixes with the other sounds of the track in your ears.
+Your feet are pushing on aluminum gas, brake, and clutch pedals while your eyes are surrounded by three curved monitors with photo realistic graphics.
+If we added the smell of burning rubber, all you’d be missing would be the G-forces and the fuel bill.

 -